Philippus/elastic4s/README.md

 	        "id" typed IntegerType,
             "name" boost 4,
             "content" analyzer StopAnalyzer
-        ),
-        "countries" as (
- 		    "id" typed IntegerType,
-             "name" analyzer SimpleAnalyzer,
-             "continent" analyzer KeywordAnalyzer
         )
      )
 }
 ```

 Then ElasticSearch is configured with those mappings for those fields only.
 It is still fully dynamic and other fields will be created as needed with default options.

-More examples on how to create indexes with elastic4s can be found [here](guide/createindex.md)
+More examples on how to create indexes with elastic4s can be [found here](guide/createindex.md)

 #### Indexing